 Zinc Spray Metallizing

-Zinc spray, which is also referred to as metallizing, is done by melting zinc powder or zinc wire in a flame or electric arc and projecting the liquid zinc droplets by air or gas onto the surface to be coated, as seen in Figure 57.
+Zinc spray, which is also referred to as metallizing, is done by melting zinc powder or zinc wire in a flame or electric arc and projecting the liquid zinc droplets by air or gas onto the surface to be coated (Figure 57).
 The zinc used is nominally 99.5% pure or better and the corrosion resistance of the wire or powder is approximately equal.

 Final Repaired Product

-The renovated area shall have a zinc coating thickness at least as thick as that specified in ASTM A 123/A 123M for the thickness grade required for the appropriate material category.
+The repaired area must have a zinc coating thickness at least as thick as that specified in ASTM A123/A123M for the appropriate material category.
 These thickness measurements should be taken with either a magnetic or an electromagnetic gauge for best results.
 The plain zinc sprays or the sprays with aluminum additives both provide a good match for newly galvanized, bright surfaces.
 Finally, the surface of the sprayed zinc coating should be free of any lumps, coarse areas, and loose particles.